 In certain parts of the world, winter golf means wearing a sweater and long pants!
 If you’re not fortunate enough to live in one of those places this article will give you some tips on how to better enjoy the delights of golf in the cold.

 Fail to prepare and prepare to fail!
 The key to enjoying your golf game in winter is preparation.
 You need the right equipment, the right mindset and probably a warmup routine!

 Let’s take a look at the equipment you may need to make the most of those short winter days.

 Obviously, the biggest problem with winter golf is keeping warm.
 The best way to achieve this is to use multiple layers that allow you to add or remove clothing as the temperature changes.
 The other downside to golf during the winter is probably an increased risk of rain.

 There is no bad weather, only inappropriate clothing.Sir Ranulph Fiennes

 If you are too hot or too cold then you are unlikely to play your best golf or to enjoy the experience.

 A number of ideas transferred their way across from winter sports clothing to golf clothing.
 Today you have many more choices of what to wear to the course.
 If you look at pictures of golfers from the early part of the 20th century men will be wearing tweed jackets and shirts with ties!
 How they actually managed to make a golf swing is beyond me.

 One of the best ideas to hit the market is the compression layer which you can wear under your golf shirt to help keep you warm.
-You can then add a normal sweater and a windproof or waterproof top over the base layer as well depending on the conditions.
+Depending on the conditions, You can add a normal sweater and a windproof or waterproof top over the base layer.